JetBrains/intellij-sdk-docs/topics/tutorials/using_kotlin.md

 ```

 The presence of this Gradle property is checked by the [](tools_gradle_intellij_plugin.md) with the [](tools_gradle_intellij_plugin.md#tasks-verifypluginconfiguration) task.
-If the property is not present, a warning will be reported during the plugin configuration verification, as it is a common problem when Kotlin _stdlib_ gets bundled within the plugin archive.
+If the property is not present, a warning will be reported during the plugin configuration verification,
+as it is a common problem when Kotlin _stdlib_ gets bundled within the plugin archive.
 To bundle _stdlib_ in the plugin distribution, specify explicitly `kotlin.stdlib.default.dependency = true`.

-If a plugin supports [multiple platform versions](build_number_ranges.md), it must either target the lowest bundled _stdlib_ version or provide the specific version in plugin distribution.
+If a plugin supports [multiple platform versions](build_number_ranges.md), it must either target the lowest bundled _stdlib_ version
+or the specific version must be [provided in plugin distribution](plugin_content.md#plugin-with-dependencies).

 | IntelliJ Platform version | Bundled _stdlib_ version |
 |---------------------------|--------------------------|